Perlkonig/grav-plugin-webmention/README.md

   - `sender` is the module that detects external links in your own posts and notifies them of the link.

     - The `enabled` field lets you disable just this module.
+Note that this does *not* disable the CLI interface!
+You can still scan for and send webmentions manually via the CLI.

-    - If `automatic` is set to `true`, then whenever a page is rebuilt (cache miss), the plugin checks the data file.
-If the page hasn't been processed before, or if the `\Grav\Common\Page\Page::modified()` timestamp is later than what plugin has recorded, the page will automatically be processed and notifications sent.
+      If set to `true`, however, then whenever a page is rebuilt (cache miss), the plugin checks the data file.
+If the page hasn't been processed before, or if the `\Grav\Common\Page\Page::modified()` timestamp is later than what plugin has recorded, the page will automatically be processed and the data file updated.

+    - The `page_only` field determines what output will actually be scanned for links.
+If `true`, the scan will happen after the `onPageContentProcessed` event and will only scan the page content for links.
+If set to `false`, the scan happens after the `onOutputGenerated` event, which will scan the entire content of the &lt;body&gt; tag (for blog set ups, that will include the sidebars, footers, etc.).

+    - If `automatic` is set to `true`, then after the page has been scanned and links found, mentions will be sent immediately, before rendering.
+If the page is link heavy, this could slow down the site.

-      If set to `false`, pages will only be scanned when triggered from the admin page or from the CLI.
+      If set to `false`, notification will only be sent when triggered by the CLI.

     - The `ignore_routes` field lets you disable the sender module for specific routes.